- Meet Our Team

 People who are driving at unsafe speeds and who cause car accidents that leave people injured or worse need to be held accountable for the harm they have inflicted.
 While some motorists can face criminal liability for their actions, they also need to be held accountable for the losses that they have forced others to endure.
 This can be done by filing a California personal injury lawsuit in order to recover damages as compensation for those losses.

 If you or someone you love has been harmed by a speeding driver, you need to seek the help of San Diego car accident attorneys who have been standing up for the rights of those wrongfully injured for more than a decade.
-Contact The Gomez Law Firm as soon as possible to schedule a free initial consultation.
+Contact Gomez Trial Attorneys as soon as possible to schedule a free initial consultation.

 No Fees Unless We Recover Money On Your Behalf